qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/index.rst

  * **Generate Summary**: Creates a summary for the data attached to the artifact chosen
  * **Choose Command dropdown menu**: Will show you the commands that can be given to the chosen artifact
- * **Run**: Runs the command that is in the processing workflow window

-*The commands run on this page use the QIIME [64](..//references.rst) bioinformatics platform.
+ * **Run**: Runs the command that is in the processing workflow window *The commands run on this page use the QIIME2 [64](..//references.rst) bioinformatics platform.

 Converting Data to BIOM Tables